Baháʼí Faith in Northern Ireland: Early phase

 The first contact between the Baháʼí Faith and Ireland known is with a doctor serving in Persia.
 He examined the Báb previous to his execution.
 Dr. McCormick – a man with Irish roots – later said the Bab had told him even Europeans would be following his religion some day.

 Frederick D'Evelyn appears to have been the first Irishman to accept the Baháʼí Faith.
 He was born in Belfast in or about 1855 and joined the religion in 1901 and was present in California, in the United States, to welcome ʻAbdu'l-Bahá on his journeys to the West.
 Other Irish men and women also became Baháʼís early on.
 On 17 December 1912, Ahmad Sohrab, a secretary during ʻAbdu'l-Bahá's journeys, recorded a visitor to ʻAbdu'l-Bahá: "In Belfast, Ireland lives a fine Baháʼí, a splendid believer.
 She travelled all day and night to see the Master.
-He welcomed her most cordially and said: 'You must become the cause of the illumination of Ireland… you must ignite four thousand lamps in one year…'" It is likely this Baháʼí was Joan Waring who later moved to Donegal.
+He welcomed her most cordially and said: 'You must become the cause of the illumination of Ireland… you must ignite four thousand lamps in one year…'" It is likely this Baháʼí was Joan Waring who later moved to County Donegal.

 Although there had been a Baháʼí, Stella Cairns, in Ballymena in the 1930s, and Philip Hainsworth, while in the army, had held the first fireside in Helens Bay in 1940, there were no Baháʼís in Northern Ireland by the late 1940s.
 After this the first Baháʼí pioneer to Northern Ireland was Charles Dunning, who came to Belfast in March 1948.
 Within ten weeks he was arranging the first public meetings, to which George Townshend and his son Brian came from Dublin to speak.
 He was followed by Ursula Newman (later Samandarí) in 1949.
 A review of Townshend's Promise of All Ages in a local newspaper in 1949 and chance encounters lead to a conversion.
 Robert Sloan was the first to become a Baháʼí in 1949.
 The first Baháʼí Local Spiritual Assembly of Northern Ireland was elected in Belfast in 1949–50, It celebrated its fiftieth anniversary at the Belfast Castle in 2000.
 Lisbeth Greeves from Australia officially joined the religion in 1954 in Northern Ireland but she had long association with the Baháʼís.
 Later she wrote plays and recorded tapes on the religion.
 Katherine Chauhan – daughter of an early Baháʼí in Northern Ireland – recalled the first Persian Baháʼís to pioneer to Northern Ireland were from Zoroastrian background and were determined to fit in and married Irish women.